Nikolaihesel/geografiskHave/README.md

 This command will start up the application and will in the terminal also give a link which you can click to access the actual solution.

 <p align="left">(<a href="#readme-top">To the Top</a>)</p>

+### Admin Panel

+To create more depth for the project the team has designed and created a Admin Panel, where the owerns will be able to add, update and delete the stories for the story telling service.

+In order to access the admin panel, you add /admin in the address path, once on the site you the need to login to get access, this is to secure the admin panel.
+For the login one needs the Email and Password.

 <!-- USAGE EXAMPLES -->
 ## Usage